 It is important that you are able to make an informed choice.
-Our Admissions Handbook provided contact details of academic staff in each department.
-You should make contact with the relevant person – ideally, arrange a mutually convenient time to meet.
-You need to make sure that the programme is what you imagine it to be and that you are suited to it.
+Our Course Pages and Undergraduate Prospectus provides contact details of academic staff in each department.
+You should make contact with the relevant person and ideally, arrange a mutually convenient time to meet.
+It is important that you ensure that the courses is what you imagine it to be and that you are suited to it.

 Do I have to apply to the CAO?

 Yes.
 All applicants, including mature applicants, must apply to the CAO by 1st February.

 All programmes for which you have applied at DkIT by 1st February will be assessed on mature grounds.
 (The CAO allows applicants to add more programme choices up until the 1st July but any programmes at DkIT added to your CAO record after 1st February will not be assessed on mature grounds).

 DkIT reserves a minimum of 20% of first year places on all programme for mature applicants who are academically prepared.